mojaloop/business-operations-framework-docs/docs/src/guide/ReportingBC.md

 2. Extending the message event processor to capture the required information in the reporting database.
 3. Call newly defined bounded context APIs, to retrieve the required data.

-## Four use cases defined
+## Use cases
 In order to effectively trace a transfer end to end, the following four use cases where defined to enable this.
 1. **Dashboard view use case**
-As a Hub Operator Business Operations Specialist,
-I want a high level dashboard summary of the transfers moving through the hub that is derived from a date time range So that I can proactively monitor the health of the ecosystem.
+**As a** Hub Operator Business Operations Specialist, **I want** a high level dashboard summary of the transfers moving through the hub that is derived from a date time range **So that** I can proactively monitor the health of the ecosystem.

 :::::: col-wrapper
 | Data returned |